 This post may contain affiliate links.

-Pineapple Casserole has become a classic, southern dish, and for good reason.
+Pineapple Casserole has become a classic, Southern dish, and for good reason.
 It’s sweet, savory, and has a buttery topping that makes it totally addictive!
 Served as a side dish for the holidays or as a dessert, this surprising recipe will have you coming back for more.

 If you’ve never had Pineapple Casserole, you might be rolling your eyes at the thought of such a concoction.
 Actually, I wouldn’t blame you one bit since it does seem quite strange that someone would want to make a casserole from pineapple, right?
-You also might be thinking this is one of those “crazy southern dishes” that is just so hard to understand that you’d never want to taste it, much less make it.
+You also might be thinking this is one of those interesting recipes that is hard to wrap your head around.

 What’s In Southern Pineapple Casserole?

-What makes this casserole such an unexpected delight is the addition of creamy, gooey cheese.
+What makes this pineapple casserole recipe such an unexpected delight is the addition of creamy, gooey cheese.
 I know, again, who’d think to bake pineapple and cheese together but trust me, it works!
 Of course, the crowning glory of this lovely undertaking is a layer of butter crackers.
-When it’s all baked together, you’ve got an extraordinarily delicious, somewhat uncommon dish that will become a tradition in your home, I promise.
-And like me, you might find yourself making it for the holidays, Sunday supper, or even for a weeknight meal.

 - Brown Sugar Mustard Baked Ham